-In 2019, Parks Canada is operating two vehicle-accessible campgrounds in Waterton Lakes National Park: Townsite Campground (reservable) and Belly River Campground (non-reservable / available on a first-come, first-served basis).
+In 2020, Parks Canada is operating two vehicle-accessible (frontcountry) campgrounds in Waterton Lakes National Park: Townsite Campground (reservable) and Belly River Campground (non-reservable / available on a first-come, first-served basis).

 Reservations can be made for the Belly River group camp.
 This camping area is only for groups of 25 or more.
 Please call (403) 859-2224.

-The Alpine Club of Canada (ACC) operate a backcountry hut in Waterton Lakes National Park (Cameron Lake Cabin), providing overnight accommodation in the winter.
+The Alpine Club of Canada (ACC) operate a backcountry cabin in Waterton Lakes National Park (Cameron Lake Cabin), providing overnight accommodation in the winter.